Rachel Drummond

 As previously mentioned, forensic sketch artists are either trained law enforcement professionals, freelance artists, or both.
 Therefore, the career outlook for forensic sketch artists depends on individuals’ educational and professional backgrounds.

-Specific data for forensic sketch artists is unavailable, but the BLS estimates that demand will create 7,000 new openings for craft and fine artists from 2020 to 2030 (BLS 2021).
-In fact, the occupational market for craft and fine artists is twice as fast as the national average at 14 percent.
+Specific data for forensic sketch artists is unavailable, but the BLS estimates that demand will create 2,400 new openings for craft and fine artists from 2022 to 2032 (BLS 2023).
+In fact, the occupational market for craft and fine artists is slightly higher than the national average at 4 percent.
 In addition, many forensic sketch artists are self-employed, meaning the demand could be higher than is reflected in the BLS occupational profiles.

 Due to the numerous career pathways to train for this career, the average annual salary for a forensic sketch artist varies widely.
-Salaries depend on factors such as education, experience, years of employment, and locations where work is performed.
+Salaries depend on factors such as education, experience, years of employment, and work locations.

 Professionals who hold associate or bachelor’s degrees statistically earn higher salaries than professionals with a high school diploma.
 Therefore, certification or proof of continuing education courses can help people leverage higher salaries when applying for jobs or promotions in law enforcement.
 Freelance artists calculate their pay rates based on their educational backgrounds, previous work experience, and professional training.

-Salaries for fine artists vary widely depending on where work is performed.
-Here is a list of the top- and lowest-paying cities for fine artists as compared to the national average salary of $50,825 per year (PayScale 2022):
+Salaries for fine artists vary widely depending on where the work is performed.
+Here is a list of the top and lowest-paying cities for fine artists as compared to the national average salary of $55,590 per year (PayScale 2024):

 High school students aspiring to become forensic sketch artists are encouraged to take as many courses as possible in art, anatomy, and physiology.
 Additional courses to support a future artistic career in law enforcement are civics, computer science, and graphic design.